 Figure 2.1.
-Observed (dots) and forecast 2-meter temperature (dashed line) for Tromsö, N Norway, in winter 2011.
+Observed (dots) and forecast (dashed line) 2-metre temperature for Tromsö, N Norway, in winter 2011.
 The full line is the result of a statistical adaptive correction based on a 2-dimensional Kalman filter algorithm, used to correct the most recent forecast recursively in light of the performance of previous forecasts.